 Phuket and the many islands around it are a diver’s paradise.
 Water is warm and clear (most of the time), diving is available all year round, and there are more dive centres than you will ever need.
 You can be a total beginner or an advanced diver; there will be a dive option for you, from Nitrox to Wreck diving, as a day trip or liveaboards cruises for all budgets.
 Read more about diving in Phuket and see the Best Dive Centers in Phuket.

 There are two ways to enjoy kayaking in Phuket.
 First, you rent from some beaches or borrow from your hotel (usually luxury hotels) and use to play on the beach.
 It can be quite physical, but it is up to your stamina.
 If the sea is quiet and inviting during the high season (December to May), it can be rough during the low season, even if the sky is bright blue.

-Then you can try kayaking in Phang Nga Bay, which is not an activity since the guide that accompanies you around the limestones cliffs usually does the paddling for you when booking a day trip.
+Then you can try kayaking in Phang Nga Bay, which is not an activity since the guide accompanying you around the limestone cliffs usually does the paddling for you when booking a day trip.

 Surfing is very popular in the low season when the sea is rough.
 Waves are not very high and don’t last very long, but you will see a lot of surfers enjoying themselves in Kata, Kata Noi Kalim and Kamala Beach.
 Small surfing schools flourish on the beach during these months.
 You can rent short or longboards and take classes to learn how to surf.
 There is even a Quicksilver Surf Competition in Patong, Kata and Kalim Beaches from June to September.

 11. Jet Skis